newrelic-experimental/upgrading-apm-agents-lab/track/05-using-a-build-tool/assignment.md

 ---
 slug: using-a-build-tool
+id: pyuxa3x8rczc
 type: challenge
 title: Using a Build Tool
 teaser: Use gradle to download and install the New Relic Agent.
 notes:
 - type: text
-  contents: With languages like Java, the New Relic agent is not part of the application itself.
-This provides
+  contents: With languages like Java, the New Relic agent is not part of the application
-    nearly unlimited options to install and configure it.
+    itself.
+This provides nearly unlimited options to install and configure it.
 tabs:
 - title: Application Editor
   type: code